 Pacific Transport provides super affordable bus services around Taveuni.
 The bus company operates from Naqara, with routes to Navakawau in the south and between Wairiki on the west coast over to Lavena on the northeast coast via Matei and Bouma Village.
 The bus has a very limited schedule of around three times a day which is further reduced on a Sunday.
 Be sure to ask for the latest timetables at your accommodation or in Naqara and Matei, but be prepared for buses to run on “Fiji time“.
 On the plus side, buses provide quite a fun local’s experience and are incredibly cheap – around $4-$5 per person.

 Taveuni certainly has plenty to see on a self-drive tour, which you can make that happen with the island’s only car rental company, Budget.
 Due to only 20km of road on Taveuni being sealed, most of the vehicles on offer are 4WD, which can cost anywhere between FJ$150-$200 per day.
 Budget is based in Naqara.

 Learn more about car rentals in The Best Car Rentals in Fiji.

 7. Sightseeing Tours

 An easy way to see many of the sights around Taveuni with a sightseeing tour.
 Many of the resorts offer tours to the highlights with transportation included.
-Journey to Bouma Falls, Waitabu Marine Park, Lavena or the Waitavala Waterslide with Garden Island Resort, Waruka Bay Resort or Maqai Beach Eco Resort.
+Journey to Bouma Falls, Waitabu Marine Park, Lavena or the Waitavala Waterslide with Garden Island Resort or Maqai Beach Eco Resort.
 Take the Taveuni Introductory Tour with Vacala Bay Resort or take a trip around the island on the Taveuni Explorer with Paradise Taveuni.